Served: 23½ years

 October 24, 1894 to March 3, 1918

-On February 28, 1918, 7th District Patrolman Hanakas, of 1708 Hanfield, responded to a report of family trouble at 1227 Whitlow Street.
-Twenty-five year old Samuel “Vanny” Pitts, of that address, hid behind the door as the officer entered and he attacked Patrolman Hanakas from behind.
-Pitts took the officer’s sidearm and the two struggled over it.
-During the struggle the revolver discharged five times.
-One round entering Patrolman Hanakas’s jaw and exiting through his neck.
+On February 28, 1918, Patrolman Hanakas responded to a report of family trouble at 1227 Whitlow Street.
+A recent transplant from Alabama, Samuel “Vanny” Pitts (25), of that address, hid behind the door as the officer entered and he attacked Patrolman Hanakas from behind.
+Pitts took the officer’s sidearm and the two struggled over it, during which the revolver discharged five times; one round entering Patrolman Hanakas’s jaw and exiting through his neck.
 Pitts then began pistol whipping Patrolman Hanakas about the head and Patrolman Hanakas was able to strike Pitts on the head with his nightstick causing a deep laceration.
-Pitts escaped through a kitchen window and Patrolman Hanakas was taken to Cincinnati General Hospital with what were considered to be non-life-threatening injuries.
+Pitts escaped through a kitchen window.

-Patrolman Hanakas’s brain was more damaged from the beating than originally thought.
-It swelled and, four days later on March 3, 1918, he died.
+Patrolman Hanakas’s brain swelled and four days later, on March 3, 1918, he died.

-Pitts was finally found on April 2, 1918 working on a cotton plantation in Waverly Hall, George.
-Town Marshal J. R. Langford arrested and interrogated him.
+On April 2, 1918, Waverly Hall (GA) Town Marshal J. R. Langford found Pitts working on a cotton plantation, arrested him, and interrogated him.
 Pitts confessed to the killing, claiming self-defense.
-Cincinnati Detective Samuel Daulton took a train to Georgia, brought Pitts back to Cincinnati, and charged him with Murder.
+On April 5, the State of Ohio issued to the State of Georgia a requisition for Pitts.
+Cincinnati Detective Samuel Daulton took a train to Georgia, picked Pitts up and arrived with him back in Cincinnati on April 8, 1918 and charged him with Murder.

-On June 29, 1918, Pitts’s Murder case was ignored by the Grand Jury because “the [bullet] wound was not deemed sufficient to have caused death.”
+On June 29, 1918, Pitts’s Murder case was ignored by the Grand Jury for the ridiculous reason that “the [bullet] wound was not deemed sufficient to have caused death.”

-Patrolman Hanakas was a first generation American.
-His grandson, Robert Hennekes, became a Cincinnati Police Officer and, late in his career, he too was shot in the line of duty.
-While jogging off duty, and unarmed, he interceded in a bank holdup and was shot in the chest and nearly died.
-He later retired and, among other activities, traveled to Iraq early in the 21st Century to train Iraqi police officers.
+Neither the violence done to Patrolman Hanakas, nor the injustice in his murderer’s release were sufficient to deter his grandson, Robert Hennekes, from continuing the tradition and, after serving time in the United States Marine Corps, becoming a Cincinnati Police Officer.
+Late in his career, Detective Hennekes was also shot in the line of duty.
+While jogging off duty and unarmed, he interceded in a bank holdup and was shot in the chest.
+He nearly died, but survived, later retired, and, among other activities, traveled to Iraq early in the 21st Century to train Iraqi police officers.

-This narrative was researched and revised February 24, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society Presient.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was researched and revised on March 1, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director, with research assistance from Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian, and genealogical research conducted by Greater Cincinnati Airport Police Chief Thomas Mentrup (Retired), Greater Cincinnati Police Museum Volunteer.
+All rights are reserved to them and the Greater Cincinnati Police Museum.